 Nick: That’s great to hear.
 How many versions did it take to arrive

 Eric: It took two versions to land on the winning design.
-Using answers from the Hotjar feedback poll, we saw a 10% uplift in conversions in the new English-page design of the Inbound Certification page, which we then extended to all other languages.
+Using answers from the Hotjar on-site survey, we saw a 10% uplift in conversions in the new English-page design of the Inbound Certification page, which we then extended to all other languages.